 Many of your physical security officers or investigators are going to be in the field.
-Having activity, incident, people, vehicle, and company data on a smartphone is critical.
+Having activity, incidents, people, vehicles, and company data on a smartphone are critical.
 Your team needs to connect from anywhere, at anytime.

 Other Features to Consider

 - Do you need a workflow system to help you stay on top of incidents, investigations, and assignments?

 - Would it be beneficial to you to have a case management system where you can group multiple incidents together?

 - Do you require an investigations section that can be hidden from other users?